By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 After the execute call, the

-then calls the same methodgetCourseInfo
+Modelthen calls the same methodgetCourseInfotoCourseBookto retrieveCourseInfo. -

 With the

-to itself to get the following information:-
+CourseInfocalls methodgetSemestersandgetCapto itself to get the following information:-

 Cap